 The reason we did not include all NEFA variables (as proportion or as concentration) into a single GEE model is because GEE can not handle this level of complexity particular due to the collinearity between NEFA leading to biased estimates and model instability.
 How the reviewer described setting the variables in the regression equation may be useful for some research questions and with fewer variables.
 However, we had 22 different fatty acids (44 if including mol% and nmol/ml) and 4 different outcomes.
 The high dimensionality of this analysis makes interpretation using standard linear regression approaches extremely challenging, not to mention introducing potential bias due to correlation among the NEFA (especially as a proportion).
 These reasons are why we chose to run multiple GEE models for each NEFA-outcome pairing in addition to running a PLS analysis with all NEFA in a single model (since PLS is designed for this particular analysis).

 The reviewer is correct that proportions alone are not enough to draw a meaningful conclusion, as per how the reviewer described it.
 This, we believe, is a major strength of our study since previous literature using other fatty acid fractions (e.g. phospholipid) generally only investigate proportions but do not report on or measure the concentration.
-Concentration data ara more technically challenging to quantify in the lab and so it is understandable why large cohort studies do not measure these data.
+Concentration data are more technically challenging to quantify in the lab and so it is understandable why large cohort studies do not measure these data.
 Using both concentration and proportion, we can identify what specific role the absolute size and specific proportion of individual NEFA have on the risk for diabetes.

 "I do also wonder somewhat whether there may be over-adjustment with some of the covariates included, and agree with another reviewer who pointed out the importance of the unadjusted results.
 A potential issue is confounders that may be on the causal pathway, which is a judgement that must be based on expert knowledge.
 The authors note for instance that adjusting for WC improved the fit of the model, and was indicated for inclusion by the DAG.
 Neither in my mind is reason alone for its inclusion, and there is no guarantee on this basis that adjustment for this is necessarily appropriate - this must be based on subject-specific knowledge of whether adjustment is appropriate to determine the independent effect of the variable of interest."